Find Grad Schools

 Doctor’s Degrees in Bioinformatics

 There are 32 colleges and univerities across the nation that offer a doctor's degree in bioinformatics.
-In recent years, the majority of the students getting degrees in this area were male, and 23 were from an underrepresented racial-ethnic group.
-Also, 39.6% of bioinformatics graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 19% were students from an underrepresented racial-ethnic group.
+Also, 45.5% of bioinformatics graduates were international students.

 Education Levels of Bioinformatics Majors